integrativemodeling/npc2018/README.md

-# NPC complex
+# The entire 552-protein yeast NPC complex

-These scripts demonstrate the use of [IMP](http://salilab.org/imp) in the modeling of the NPC complex using data as described in Frank Alber's 2007 NPC paper.
+These scripts demonstrate the use of [IMP](http://salilab.org/imp) in the modeling of the yeast NPC complex using data as described in Seung Joong Kim, et al.'s 2018 NPC article published in Nature.

-The scripts work with the [IMP](http://salilab.org/imp) (version 385a178).
+The scripts work with the [IMP](http://salilab.org/imp) (version 2.6).
 A default build of IMP compiled with the IMP::npc module should work, but for most effective sampling, it should be built with [MPI](http://integrativemodeling.org/nightly/doc/html/namespaceIMP_1_1mpi.html) so that replica exchange can be used.

 ## List of files and directories:

-- `data`		            contains all relevant data
+- `input_data_files`		            contains all relevant data
+- `results`		                      contains resulting structures and output files
-- `NPC_papers`			    contains relevant NPC papers
+- `template`			                  contains modeling scripts
-- `scripts`
-  - `test_NPC_scoring_functions.py` the main IMP script modeling for NPC

 ## Compiling IMP with NPC-specific module:
 - Clone IMP version 385a178